valeo256/Point72MinimalApi/README.md

 2. Run the application and add the swagger subdirectory to the url (https://localhost:7110/swagger/index.html)
 3. Choose the endpoint on a dashboard and "Try it out"

+You can also run tests in Test Explorer.

 You should use .net 7 and Visual Studion 2022 or alternative.